wez/wezterm/docs/config/lua/window/get_appearance.md

 The GNOME desktop environment provides the `gsettings` tool that can inform us of the selected appearance even in a Wayland session.
-We can substitute the call to `window:get_appearance` above with a call to the following function, which takes advantage of this.
+We can substitute the call to `window:get_appearance` above with a call to the following function, which takes advantage of this:

 ```lua
 function query_appearance_gnome()